CLTPayne/chess-game/README.md

 ## Next Steps:

 - Valid moves per piece - `pawnValidMoves`
 - Valid en passant capture by a pawn, on the move follow the opponent pawn's double-move

+  - Could this be done by checking the previous state of the board, only when the pawn is on the opposite middle row, and there is an opponent pawn directly next to you on the same row.
+  - En Passant is only triggered by a pawns first move being two squares.
+  - What if ever piece also stored it's past position.

 - Promotion for a pawn when reaches all the way to back line
+  - Change the board object so it's an object with a board property that is the array of squares
+  - Plus an array of pieces taken.
+  - movePiece would be extended to also update this second array with the piece now taken.
 - UI for player to choose what they want to promote the pawn to
 - Need to keep track of all the pieces that are being taken

 - Chess move notation - coordinates instead of just row / col numbers.
 This abstracts away the rows and cols /
 - Zero indexing this would be a-h is cols / 8-1 rows
 - Interim interactive version in pure js
 - React version for presentation and interaction
 - Know which player is which

 - OOP version

 - Fix all pieces for being able to take king or not take king in a normal move
 - Include rook logic for 'castling' - the rook also participates, with the king, in a special move called castling.

 ### Latest Ideas:

 - Solve the immutable / mutable debate:
   1. Could only store the position that hold a piece then re-render these over the table each time something changes
   2. Have the new board as one array, old board as separate array and loop over the boards and mark the changes.
      Also need a map of all the table cells with their current corresponding position.
      The td would always remain on the screen
      Caveat - the UI would never be immutable.
 (E.g. react just diffs the DOM and shadow DOM)

 ### Refactoring

 - Could be a series of rules that compose a kingValidMoves() e.g. allDiagonalMoves(Infinity) allowJumping().
 You could read the instructions for what a king can and can't do in this chain of declarative functions.
 The finer logic would be abstracted away.

 ### Cyclomatic Complexity